zhifu58/brlaser/README.md

     sudo lpinfo --include-schemes usb -l -v

 Then I'll be able to add a proper entry for your printer.
+**After my verification, Lenovo LJ2605D printer can use the HL2300D driver, no fault found

 Installation
 ------------